 The Redress Schemes for Lettings Agency Work and Property Management Work (Requirement to Belong to a Scheme etc)(England) Order 2014

-The Order makes it a legal requirement for all letting agents and property management companies in England to join one of the three Government approved redress schemes.
+The Order makes it a legal requirement for all letting agents and property management companies in England to join one of the two Government approved redress schemes.
 This means that tenants, prospective tenants, landlords dealing with letting agents in the private rented sector; as well as leaseholders and freeholders dealing with property managers in the residential sector can complain to an independent person about the service received.

-The three approved redress schemes are:
+The two approved redress schemes are:

 The requirement to belong to a scheme for letting agents and property management companies in the Tonbridge & Malling area is enforced by the Private Sector Housing team at the Council.
-If a person engaged in letting agency or property management work has failed to join one of the three schemes and is not exempt from the requirement, it may result in a fine of £5,000.
+If a person engaged in letting agency or property management work has failed to join one of the two schemes and is not exempt from the requirement, it may result in a fine of £5,000.